tbhb/aclaf/CONTRIBUTING.md

 **Quick summary:**

 - Use [GitHub's private vulnerability reporting](https://github.com/aclaf/aclaf/security/advisories/new), or
-- Email: <security@aclaf.sh>
+- Send email to <security@aclaf.sh>

 Security reports should include a description of the vulnerability, reproduction steps, and potential impact.

 ## Why no pull requests yet?

-During pre-1.0 development, the project is in active flux as core architecture, APIs, and design patterns are being established.
+During pre-1.0 development, the project is in active flux as I establish core architecture, APIs, and design patterns.
 I need the freedom to make rapid, breaking changes without coordination overhead or concerns about backwards compatibility.

 Accepting pull requests at this stage would create expectations around API stability and migration paths that would slow down development and prevent the project from reaching its quality goals.

-## When will pull requests be accepted?
+## When will I accept pull requests?

-Pull requests will be welcomed once the project reaches a more stable state, likely around or after the initial 1.0 release.
+I will welcome pull requests once the project reaches a more stable state, likely around or after the initial 1.0 release.
 At that point:

-- Core APIs will be more stable
+- Core capabilities and public APIs will be more stable
-- Contribution guidelines will be expanded with development setup, coding standards, and review processes
+- I will expand contribution guidelines with development setup, coding standards, and review processes
 - A clearer roadmap will help guide contribution efforts
 - The project will be ready to onboard contributors effectively

-You can follow the project's progress by watching the repository or checking release announcements.
+You can follow the project's progress by watching the repository, checking release announcements, and following the [roadmap](https://aclaf.sh/roadmap).

 ## Project values and philosophy